The Rolex Submariner, introduced in 1953, is the standard among diving watches, and the first watch to withstand depths

-The Submariner 16610 was also the first in the line to sport the new 3135 movement with a date complication.
+The Submariner 16610 was also the first in the line to sport the new 3135 movements with a date complication.
 Consider that the caliber 3135 is still in use today in Rolex’s current line of Submariners.

 If you line them up, what are the differences between the references 16610, 114060, and 16610?

 For starters, the bezel changed significantly.
 The scratch-resistant Cerachrom bezel on reference 16610 and 114060 is much more durable than its aluminum predecessor.
 The 16610 bezel only had a single click-spring, making movements and seating difficult.
 The 116610 and 114060 have four click-springs, improving bezel marker alignment and smoothness of rotation.

 The later Submariner references—116610 and 114060—both have increased luminosity.
 They achieved this using the bright blue Chromalight, replacing the green glowing tritium of the 16610.
 Also, while both older and newer references have 40mm cases, the 116610 and 114060 appear larger due to having more prominent lugs and a crown guard.

 One of the other starker contrasts between the older and newer references is the Maxi dial.
 The larger dial of the 116610 and 114060 has proportionately larger markers compared to the 16610.
 This difference has raised some debate among horology enthusiasts, and it may be a deciding factor for you in your deliberations.

 The 16610 also has a significantly lesser price than its newer counterparts.
 While the exterior may not have the latest updates, the caliber 3135 watch mechanism is the same offered on the 116610.
 The 16610 retains the style, elegance, and value as the vintage date Submariners.
 Effectively, it comes down to personal preference as to which Submariner reference appeals most to you.

-Owning Rolex watches is a status symbol and has generated high demand—especially for iconic models like the Submariner.
+Owning Rolex watches is a status symbol for people and has generated high demand—especially for famous and iconic models like the Submariner.
 Many imitations exist, and they have lower price tags.
-The quality of fakes improved over the years, so much so they can fool even experienced watch sellers.
+The quality of fakes improved over the years, so much so they can fool people, even experienced watch sellers.